romanvm/Kodistubs/README.rst

 so don't try to run your program outside Kodi unless you add some testing code into Kodistubs or use some mocking library to mock Kodi Python API.

-Current Kodistubs have been generated from scratch using Doxygen XML files and SWIG XML Python binding definitions that, in their turn, have been generated from Kodi sources.
+Current Kodistubs have been generated from scratch using `this script`_ from Doxygen XML files and SWIG XML Python binding definitions that, in their turn, have been generated from Kodi sources.
 Old Kodistubs can be found in ``legacy`` branch.